deepdoctection/deepdoctection/docs/tutorials/custom_pipeline_notebook.rst

 When the model is downloaded from the hub, both the weights and the config file are loaded into the cache.
 The paths to both files are required in order to instantiate the detector.
 You can use the ModelCatalog to build the path.
+Moreover, the ModelCatalog provides a brief model card of all registered models.

 It is also necessary to pass a dict with the category-id/category names pairs.
 This mapping is standard and results from the dataset Publaynet